 Climate Change and Flood Readiness

-Astonishingly, the words "climate change" do not appear in the MWRD Strategic Business Plan, which was prepared by the Board of Commissioners in 2015 and amended in 2017.
+Astonishingly, the words "climate change" do not appear in the MWRD Strategic Plan, the guiding document for the agency prepared by the Board of Commissioners.

 This is a glaring omission of the number one issue facing our planet.
 Chicago's water supply -- and therefore its wastewater management -- is only going to increase in importance as global climate change affects more vulnerable supplies.
 In addition to direct effects on the water cycle, climate change is also almost certain to cause substantial migration to water-rich cities like Chicago in the coming century, with a corresponding increase in both wastewater generation and inhabited/paved land.

 Green Party candidates will pursue an update to the Strategic Business Plan that puts climate change readiness at the forefront of the MWRD's mission.
 We will work to protect and strengthen the 2013 Cook County Watershed Management Ordinance, and we will call for regularly-updating standards that take into account both the increasing pavement cover of Cook County and the likely impacts of global climate change.

 Additionally, Green Party candidates will oppose measures that would weaken flood-preparation standards or allow "fast-tracked" construction to begin before flood-control measures have been approved.
 The MWRD must hold developers responsible for the floodwater impact of every project.